tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 From now on the text will use the short ``-c`` option rather than the long ``--to-stdout`` option to save on typing.

+.. note:: Remember that you can use the ``--help`` or ``-h`` option to get
+          information on the meanings of the various options available to you.

 Creating a work flow using pipes